 Spec Kit produces structured artifacts: specs/feature/spec.md, plan.md, tasks.md, and memory/constitution.md.
 These are well-defined, thorough, and leverage Spec Kit's strength at requirement elicitation.

-When you start Plan Forge's Step 0 (Specifier), it scans the project for Spec Kit artifacts.
+When you walk into Plan Forge's Smelt station — the Crucible interview that intakes a feature (this is what Step 0 / Specifier grew into) — it scans the project for Spec Kit artifacts.
 If it finds them, it offers to import directly — no re-specifying needed:

 • spec.md → maps to Plan Forge's feature specification section